NREL/gaps/examples/example_users.rst

     }

-The first important import we notice is the ``"execution_control"`` block.
+The first important import we notice is the ``execution_control`` block.
 This block is common to every GAPs-powered pipeline step, and it allows you to control how you would like to execute this step on the HPC.
 For a detailed description of each of the execution control options, see ``reV generation --help`` (or the help on any pipeline step in your model).
 Here, we will focus on only the important few inputs.

-First, we will switch the ``"option"`` to "kestrel".
-This will allow us to execute the pipeline on NREl's Kestrel HPC instead of on our local machine (though if you **do** want to run a pipeline step locally, just leave the ``"option"`` set to "local" and remove all inputs up to "max_workers").
+First, we will switch the ``option`` to "kestrel".
+This will allow us to execute the pipeline on NREl's Kestrel HPC instead of on our local machine (though if you **do** want to run a pipeline step locally, just leave the ``option`` set to "local" and remove all inputs up to "max_workers").
 We will also set the allocation and the walltime (as an integer in hours).
-If your model supports it, you can also specify ``"max_workers"``, which controls how many cores are used for execution on each node.
+If your model supports it, you can also specify ``max_workers``, which controls how many cores are used for execution on each node.
 Typically it is good to set this input to ``null``, which will use all available cores.
-Finally, we can set the ``"nodes"`` input to however many nodes we want to split our execution across.
-This input is included in this execution control because ``"project_points"`` is a required input key for this step.
+Finally, we can set the ``nodes`` input to however many nodes we want to split our execution across.
+This input is included in this execution control because ``project_points`` is a required input key for this step.

-The ``"project_points"`` is a GAPs-specific key that allows you to define the geospatial locations at which you want to execute the model.
+The ``project_points`` is a GAPs-specific key that allows you to define the geospatial locations at which you want to execute the model.
 Typically you would provide this input as a CSV file, where each row is a location: